MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

 ### Create table mappings

  Because the data format is `json`, data mapping is required.
 The `json` mapping maps each json path to a table column name.
 JSON paths that include special characters should be escaped as [\'Property Name\'].
+See [JsonPath support](kusto/query/jsonpath.md) for more information.

 # [Diagnostic metrics / Diagnostic logs](#tab/diagnostic-metrics+diagnostic-logs)
 #### Map diagnostic metrics and logs to the table